raxod502/cs121-whales/doc/notes/neural-network-notes.md

 beyond using a pandas dataframe, which is a pretty similar idea.
 So, we need to convert the chess board data into numpy arrays that are 7x8x8, and stack them together into a dataset of nx7x8x8 (with n total board positions) and another n dataset of the labels.
-As of 3/2, I have implemented an initial conversion from .pgn files to a numpy array of this sort, but it needs testing.
-More importantly, it looks like the conversion from .pgn to numpy is going to be a slow one, especially for processing large amounts of data.
-I am currently looking into whether it is possible/worth it to create the numpy array and save it to a .csv file, at which point in the neural net code we can read the data from the .csv file without having to re-process it.
-This would potentially save time and reduce repeated computation, or it might be an extra unnecessary step.
+This processing is done in ``data_conversion.py`` in ``file_to_arrays()``.
+However, it is a somewhat slow process (ie, ~30 seconds to process 500 games on my laptop), so it would be nice to not repeat it more than is needed.
+Originally, we discussed storing this data in a .csv file, but numpy provides its own functions ``np.save()`` and ``np.load()`` which serve the purpose of saving and loading the numpy arrays once they have been computed.
+This is also implemented in ``data_conversion.py``.
+To process in every game in a .pgn file, run ``pgn_to_npy(pgn_file, x_file_name, y_file_name)`` with the desired input file, and the names of the files that you would like to store the x and y data in.
+The x and y files should use the '.npy' extension.

 ## Neural Network